Mahmoud Da'as: Early life and service in the Jordanian Armed Forces

-Service in the PLO
+PLO career

 In 1970, war broke out between the previously allied Jordanian government under King Hussein and the PLO led by Yasser Arafat.
 This conflict became known as the "Black September", and resulted in the desertion of many Jordanian soldiers of Palestinian descent.
 Mahmoud was one of those who sided with the PLO, and defected in Jerash.
 He was appointed deputy commander of the PLO's so-called "Yarmouk Forces".
 Serving under Saad Sayel, he consequently battled against his former comrades in the Royal Jordanian Army.
 The PLO was defeated, and ousted from Jordan by mid-1971.
 Mahmoud relocated to Syria, where he took part in Fatah's third conference at Hamouriyah in September 1971.
 He was appointed member of the Revolutionary Council of Fatah during this conference, and promoted to commander of the Yarmouk Forces in 1972.
 He consequently assumed command of PLO troops stationed in Mount Lebanon and the Beqaa Valley.
 As experienced military engineer, he was responsible for the construction of fortifications for Palestinian militants.

 In the late 1970s, the PLO faced a crisis relating to its affairs in Africa.
 The organisation had forged a strong alliance with Uganda under Idi Amin, establishing bases in the country where it trained about 400 fighters.
 When the Uganda–Tanzania War broke out in 1978, the Uganda Army quickly proved incapable in the face of the Tanzania People's Defence Force (TPDF), and Amin's regime began to collapse.
 The PLO high command was alarmed, fearing that the end of Amin's government would result in the ouster of the Palestinian militants from Uganda.
 The PLO consequently opted to fight alongside the Uganda Army and sent further reinforcements.
 Despite being aided by the PLO and Libya, the Uganda Army was completely defeated in the Battle of Lukaya on 10–11 March 1979.
 Most PLO field commanders were wounded at Lukaya, whereupon Da'as was appointed replacement commander for Uganda.
 Realizing that the war was lost, he divided his remaining troops into two groups.
 One secured an escape route to Sudan, whereas the other took up defensive positions at Uganda's capital Kampala.
 In late March, PLO troops were part of the garrison which attempted to defend the strategic town of Mpigi.
 The Tanzanians began their attack on Kampala on 10 April 1979, and the PLO troops under Da'as reportedly resisted some time before retreating northward.
 He managed to bring his surviving men to Sudan despite being hindered by bad roads, a hostile population, and dangerous wildlife.